trevorpolischuk/apod-scraper/README.md

-To use, download the repository, use Bundler to install any dependencies, and run the script using the command `ruby apod-scraper.rb`.
+To use, download the repository using `git clone https://github.com/trevorpolischuk/apod-scraper.git`, then use Bundler to install any dependencies, and run the script using the command `ruby apod-scraper.rb`.